jzay/cs1302-minesweeper-alpha/README.md

  * (2014-01-23) Added JavaDoc requirement to Project Tasks
  * (2014-01-23) Added Suggestions Section

+If you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code> command while inside of your project directory.

 ## Project Description

 This first project is meant to ensure that you are able to apply and extend